bartoszWesolowski/fuzzy-sets-similarity/README.md

 * `python config.py -r 2` will throw an exception because no similarity measure method is defined, this will also happen if method name is not valid.
 * `python config.py -r not-valid-type -m minkowski` will throw an exception as r parameter in minkowski similarity measure must be a number

+### Fuzzy Sets Generator
+Script name: `generateFuzzySet.py`

+This script is a tool for automatic generating fuzzy sets.
+Run it wiht `-h` parameter to show current manual.
+Examples:
+* `python gerateFuzzySet.py -h` - Help
+* `python gerateFuzzySet.py --random -min 0.3 -max 0.6 -n 100 --appendToFile -file myResultFile.txt`
+ This will create fuzzy set containing 100 elements, each element will be a randomly generated value between 0.3 and 0.6.
+Because of `--apendToFile` generated fuzzy set will be appended to end of the file provided by `-file` parameter.
+Without the `--appendToFile` result would be printed to console.
+* `python gerateFuzzySet.py --singleton -value 0.4 -n 30`
+ Running this command will generate a fuzzy set with 30 elements, each with value equal to 0.4

 ### Fuzzy Sets Comparator
 Script name: `compare_sets.py`
 Script that allows to compare list of `N` fuzzy sets using one similarity method.
 It generates a `NxN` matrix R which cell R[i, j] represents a similarity of sets with indexes `i` and `j` calculated with given similarity measure.